 Don’t be afraid to ask your GP or clinic nurse if you’re unsure.
-If you have young children, maternal and child health nurses, or paediatricians can also help.
+If you have young children, a maternal and child health nurse, or paediatrician can also help.

 In fact, before you agree to any vaccines, your immunisation provider has to give you all the information you need to understand what is happening, answer any questions you may have and discuss your options.

 And the information has to be given to you in a language you can understand, so if you need an interpreter or a cultural support person, your GP or clinic nurse should offer you one.

 You should get enough information on the risks and benefits of the vaccine for you to make an informed decision about whether to have that immunisation.
 This information will also include any side effects, how common they are, and what you can do about them.

 You must consent (in writing or verbally) before a vaccine can be given.
 Parents or guardians may be asked to complete a consent form for children (under 18 years) whether or not they choose to have their child vaccinated.